d-rybakov/ml-delivery-framework/phase-2-data-understanding/P02_Exploratory_Data_Analysis_Report_T.md

 * *Business Analysts*
 * *Project Managers\]*

-## 1.3 Definitions, Acronyms, and Abbreviations {#definitions,-acronyms,-and-abbreviations}
+## 1.3 Definitions, Acronyms, and Abbreviations

 *\[Provide definitions of technical terms, abbreviations, and acronyms used throughout the document to ensure clarity and consistent understanding among project stakeholders.\]*